agnelx/Exec2_BDD_Framework/README.md

 		* Note : Please verify your chrome browser version  before you download it .
 		   	  My chrome Version is  75.0.3770.100 (Official Build) (64-bit) and download the driver accordingly -Above step is not required but as part offramework without this step it will fail.
+			  -You don't have to download as we are not using it just create and place a file with name chromedriver.exe

 **Running the tests**